 Dad is still thinking about having a baby, conceiving a baby and what it means to be a father.
 At this time, there are few changes going on in his body or life.
 Sperm is being produced every day with millions of happy swimmers ready to meet the egg.
 It only takes one sperm to create a baby, but occasionally more than one sperm will reach the egg at the same time.
-So, dad could be responsible for twins if that occurs.
+If that occurs, Dad could be responsible for twins.

 —Keep following the pregnancy diet and prenatal vitamin regimen.

 —Exercise is another huge benefit during pregnancy, so if you have not started an exercise program now is the time to start.
 Even after conception, exercise is allowed in most cases up until birth.
 Yoga and walking are perfect pregnancy exercises.